 First, if you do not have a home security system, then you should consider getting one.
 The majority of burglars will think twice before entering your home if you have some type of home security.

 There are many types of home security systems.
-A residential locksmith and home security expert can help you select which options best suit your home.
+A residential locksmith and home security expert can help you select the best home security system options to suit your home and needs.
 Security systems we often recommend installing include:

 - Access control metrics